-- Take That: He really does not like George W. Bush.
+- He really does not like George W. Bush.
 So far, Ennis has written about Bush's assassination following the discovery of a conspiracy (303), his death by misadventure following an accident with a chainsaw (The Boys), unaware that ordering a nuclear strike on NYC would affect Washington DC (Thor: Vikings), and how he was one of the first world leaders, if not the first, infected by the Crossed virus ("The Thin Red Line" arc in Crossed: Badlands).

 - War Is Hell: If a Garth Ennis story involves a war (and most of them do), this trope is all but guaranteed to be at the center of it.